Why You Need to Offer Bill Pay Services at Your Firm

 Ever paid off a gas or power bill right from your banking app?
 Then you’re already familiar with the amazing convenience of online bill pay services.

 It’s not just for personal bills anymore, either.
-Businesses can also use bill pay for outstanding balances with vendors and service providers.
+Businesses can also use bill pay for outstanding balances with service providers.

 With a bill pay option, your firm can easily address any concerns about online payment security (and stop checks from piling up in the firm’s lockbox.)
 Most importantly: It’s a small lift to improve the client experience in a big way.